Lemons, Lavender, & Laundry

 • Storage Container with Tight Fitting Lid

-Castile soap shown after grating in food processor for DIY Laundry Detergent
+Grated Castile soap in food processor

-Pouring DIY Laundry Detergent into glass storage jar
+Pouring Homemade Laundry Detergent into Storage Container

 I created a printable, cut it out, and adhered it to the jar with adhesive spray.
 If you would like one, you can have one for yourself: Laundry Detergent Printable